facialactionpretrain/facs/README.md

-## This is the official repository for the FG2020 paper titled: A Scalable  Approach  for  Facial  Action  Unit  Classifier  TrainingUsing  Noisy  Data  for  Pre-Training
+# This is the official repository for the FG2020 paper titled: A Scalable  Approach  for  Facial  Action  Unit  Classifier  TrainingUsing  Noisy  Data  for  Pre-Training

 We provide the training code, training dataset, and our pre-trained models

-### Dataset
+## <b>Dataset</b>
 The dataset is organized as follows:
 ```
 /data